Untitled

 5

-Research (cont.): research market, consumer demand, competitive advantage, and potential opportunities and risks.
+Research (cont.): Research market/consumer demand, competitive advantage and potential opportunities/risks

 Open Source/Canvas Links